The Friday Night Boys: “Off The Deep End” LP, music videos, soundtracks, touring (2009-2010)

-Break up, other projects, 2017 reunion (2010-2017)
+Breakup, other projects, 2017 reunion (2010–2017)

 The band took the summer of 2010 off from touring and came to the decision that they could no longer make the band a priority.
 On October 8, 2010 Goldstein announced via Fueled by Ramen’s Tumblr site that the band had broken up.

 On February 1, 2011, The Friday Night Boys released “Everything You Ever Wanted: The B-Sides” on Fueled by Ramen.
 The album contained early recordings, b-sides, and one new, unreleased song titled “Impossible”.

-Goldstein went on to become a multi-platinum songwriter/producer in Los Angeles where he currently resides.
+Goldstein went on to become a multi-platinum songwriter/producer in Los Angeles, where he currently resides.
 He has written and produced for such acts as Britney Spears, Linkin Park, Demi Lovato, Fifth Harmony, 5 Seconds of Summer, Ne-Yo, Celine Dion, Jason Derulo, Selena Gomez, and more.
 He is also a solo artist under the name FRND.

 Toohey went on to perform in several projects, including L.A. dream-pop band Brett (Cascine) and D.C.-based female-fronted synth act Furniteur.

 Reider moved to Boston and later Portland, ME.
 He started Bob Records in 2013 and continues to release music through this avenue.
 He currently plays drums in the instrumental/space rock project The Rococo Bang with his brother-in-law.

 Barrett went on to produce and perform solo material.

 The Friday Night Boys reunited in March 2017 for a performance at the South by So What Festival in Dallas, Texas.